NOAA-EMC/RDASApp/.github/ISSUE_TEMPLATE/general-issue.md

 > What must be done before this can be done?
 Add issue or PR dependencies as appropriate
 > Does this block progress on other issues?
 Add this issue as a dependency to issues as appropriate

+## Additional information (optional)
+> Add any other context about the problem here.